Sorrow446/HLSE-Hogwarts-Legacy-Save-Editor/README.md

 `hlse_x64.exe -i HL-00-00.sav --house hufflepuff`

 Be careful.
 If the player's currently in another house's common room at the time, the player will get locked in there.
-Use this with the unstuck flag to prevent this or fast travel.
+Use this with the unstuck flag to prevent this or just fast travel.

 Dump DB:
 `hlse_x64.exe -i HL-00-00.sav -o out.db --dump-db`